Tabularium: Modern scholarship

-Fillipo Coarelli (2010) uses the arguments and findings of Nicholas Purcell (1993), Henner von Hesberg (1995) and Pier Luigi Tucci (2005) to propose an alternative understanding of the function of the Tabularium.
+Fillipo Coarelli (2010) uses the arguments and findings of Nicholas Purcell (1993), Henner von Hesberg (1995), and Pier Luigi Tucci (2005) to propose an alternative understanding of the function of the Tabularium.
 These works are characterised by their ability to provide alternative understandings when questioning the function of the Tabularium.
-It is important to note that prior these studies, research and scholarship of the Tabularium was primarily saturated by the Richard Delbrück's Hellenistische Bauten in Latium, published in 1875.
+Before these studies, research and scholarship of the Tabularium was primarily saturated by Richard Delbrück's Hellenistische Bauten in Latium, published in 1875.
 It was Delbrück's findings that rendered the conclusion that the Tabularium served as a house of public records.
-However, writing in 2010, Coarelli has had access to a wider range of both archaeological and written sources that probe a deeper inquest in to traditional discourses that cloud our conception of the function and meaning of the Tabularium.
+However, writing in 2010, Coarelli has had access to a wider range of both archaeological and written sources that probe a deeper inquiry into traditional discourses that cloud our conception of the function and meaning of the Tabularium.

-Within Substructio et tabularium, Coarelli fundamentally purports that "the so-called Tabularium is not the archive of the Roman State, known by this name, and the rejection of this long held but incorrect hypothesis permits us to study the monument afresh".
+Within Substructio et tabularium, Coarelli fundamentally purports that "the so-called Tabularium is not the archive of the Roman State, known by this name, and the rejection of this long-held but incorrect hypothesis permits us to study the monument afresh".
 He goes on to state that "[the Tabularium] represents in fact the foundations (substructio) of a large temple of the Sullan period, restored by Domitian after the fire of 80 AD".
-Throughout his work, Coarelli uses the findings of Purcell, von Hesberg and Tucci as a roadmap that forms the basis of his argument.
+Throughout his work, Coarelli uses the findings of Purcell, von Hesberg, and Tucci as a roadmap that forms the basis of his argument.
 He begins with Purcell's epigraphic discoveries that connotes the classification of the Tabularium as a records building: Populi tabularia ubi publici continentur (tabularia of the [Roman] people where the public [documents] are housed).
 Moving to von Hesberg, Coarelli highlights the study of the dimensions of architectural pieces from the Tabularium that suggest "the second floor of the building must have been significantly wider than the arched lower floor", proposing that there was a temple structure within the Tabularium.
-Finally, Coarelli's inclusion of Tucci's findings builds upon von Hesberg's assertion, serving as a sounding board for Coarelli's initial thesis, that the Tabularium served as the basement of a proposed temple.
+Finally, Coarelli's inclusion of Tucci's findings builds upon von Hesberg's assertion, serving as a sounding board for Coarelli's initial thesis that the Tabularium served as the basement of a proposed temple.